openfun/marsha/docs/env.md

 - Required: Yes
 - Default: eu-west-1

+#### TF_VAR_s3_bucket_unique_suffix

+A unique suffix added to all S3 bucket names.
+You choose this suffix once and can't change it afterwards as it is not allowed to rename a bucket (terraform would delete the current bucket and create a new one.
+All your data would be lost for ever).
+This suffix is needed because a bucket name is unique accross all existing AWS accounts: https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html
+A suffix can be your company name or any random string.
+If you don't add this variable, you will not be able to create any s3 bucket in your project.

+- Type: string
+- Required: Yes

 #### TF_VAR_cloudfront_trusted_signer_id

 The ID of the AWS master account (not its access key!) with which we want to sign urls (it is declared in the CloudFront distribution as a signing account).